music-suite/music-suite/docs/src/User-Guide.md

     theme = pseq [e,a|*2,c',b|*2,a,gs|*3,e'] |/ 8
 ```

-TODO this should use nested tuplets:
+This should use nested tuplets:

 ```music+haskell
 pseq [pseq [c,d,e] |* (2/(3)), c, d, e, f] |* (1/(5*4))